 9. Broken Vacuum Hose

-If a vacuum hose gets loosen, broken, disconnected, and starts leaking, it can lead to lean air to fuel mixture.
+If a vacuum hose gets loosened, broken, disconnected, and starts leaking, it can lead to lean air to fuel mixture.
 The vacuum system has to be airtight.
 Any damage to any of the hoses can bring in more air to the engine and disrupt the air-to-fuel ratio.